-- see a copy of the information; - ask us to rectify the information where it is inaccurate or is incomplete.
+- see a copy of the information (normally, without a charge for making a data subject access request); - ask us to rectify the information where it is inaccurate or is incomplete.
 If we agree the information is inaccurate or incomplete and make the rectification, we will inform any recipients of the information of the change, where possible; - ask us to erase the information, but we will not be able to comply where we hold your information to fulfil our statutory regulatory and representative obligations; - ask us to restrict what we do with your information, but there are a number of exemptions relating to this right; - object to our use of your information and ask us to stop that use, in certain circumstances; and - instruct us to provide you with the information we hold about you in a structured and commonly used format or transmit that information directly to another organisation.